stolostron/applier/README.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )

+# IMPORTANT

+This is the v2 version of the applier which took a totaly different approach to create and update resources on kubebernetes and it is not compatible with the v1 version.
+Now the applier relies on the openshift/libragy.go to apply the rendered files on kubeberentes.
+You can fork the V1 latest version if you want to continue to improve it or switch to the V2 version.
 # Applier

 The applier applies templated resources on kubebernetes.
-It can be use as a CLI or as a package.
+It can be use as a CLI or as a package in your code allowing you to apply embeded templates to your clusters.
 ## Introduction to template

 The template supports the [text/template](https://golang.org/pkg/text/template/) framework and so you can use statements defined in that framework.